MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 See the [device control scenarios](#device-control-in-windows) section (in this article) for more details about these capabilities.

-> [!TIP]
-> If you're using Mac, device control can control access to Bluetooth, iOS devices, portable devices such as cameras, and removable media such as USB devices.
-See [Device Control for macOS](mac-device-control-overview.md).

 Select a tab, review the scenarios, and then identify which Microsoft capability to use

 ## **[Controlling access to USB devices](#tab/Removable)**